psychicEgg/EDHM/Odyssey/3rdPartyMods/CockpitPaintMod/CPM-Guide.md

 1.	**Exit Elite**.
 This is very important as we are adding new shaders

-2. Download the [CPM zip file](https://github.com/psychicEgg/EDHM/raw/main/Odyssey/3rdPartyMods/CockpitPaintMod/EDHM-CPM-v3.01.zip), and save the file somewhere you’ll be able to find it (eg. the Desktop or Downloads folder).
-The current version of the CPM is 3.01 and contains 28 ships (see [ShipList.md](https://github.com/psychicEgg/EDHM/blob/main/Odyssey/3rdPartyMods/CockpitPaintMod/ShipList.md))
+2. Download the [CPM zip file](https://github.com/psychicEgg/EDHM/raw/main/Odyssey/3rdPartyMods/CockpitPaintMod/EDHM-CPM-v3.02.zip), and save the file somewhere you’ll be able to find it (eg. the Desktop or Downloads folder).
+The current version of the CPM contains 28 ships (see [ShipList.md](https://github.com/psychicEgg/EDHM/blob/main/Odyssey/3rdPartyMods/CockpitPaintMod/ShipList.md))

 3. In EDHM UI, click the Main Menu (top-left), and then click 3PMods (Plugins)